|About OHP||How can I get involved?|

 |Forms||How do I stay enrolled as an OHP provider? |

-Submit updates within 30 days of the change on the Provider Web Portal Demographic Maintenance panel or DMAP 3035 form (Word) (PDF).
+Submit updates within 30 days of the change on the Provider Web Portal Demographic Maintenance panel or Provider Information Update form (Word) (PDF).
 Also send us a copy of your licensure renewal when you receive it from your licensing board.

 If a drug is administered by a physician, identified by HCPCS code, coverage is dictated by the Medical Surgical Rules